GediminasMasaitis/moonfish/README.md

 The bot specified first will play as white (or p1 for UGI) and the bot specified second will play as black (or p2 for UGI).

 The program will write a simplified PGN variant to stdout with the game as it happens.
-The moves will be in UCI/UGI format, rather than SAN.

 The program will also annouce to stderr the start and end of the game.